Elegran Insights: Weekly Manhattan & Brooklyn Market

 New Development Insights

-The following were the top selling new developments this week:
+As reported by Marketproof, this week, 46 new development contracts were reported across 35 buildings.
+The following were the top selling new developments of the week:

-Please contact us if you would like to learn more …
+Please contact me if you would like to learn more about these, or other new developments.

 We will continue sharing the Elegran Insights data analysis with you every week.